tonyedwardspz/tonyedwardspz/blog/_posts/2023/july/2023-07-13-unable-to-sshd-to-external-drive-raspberry-pi.md

 ---
-title: Updating mounted external drive permissions to allow sshd and rsync
+title: How to allow sshd / rsync to copy files to network drive on a Raspberry Pi
 tag:
     - Adventures in FOSS
     - Self-hosting